andreasjordan/PowerShell-for-DBAs/MySQL/README.md

-How to use PowerShell as a MySQL database administrator.
+How to use PowerShell as a MySQL or MariaDB database administrator.

 ## Install the server

+You can use any existing server in your environment.
+If you want to setup a server just for tests, you find some recommendations in this section.

+### MySQL on Windows

 I use the windows version of the [MySQL Installer 8.0.30](https://dev.mysql.com/downloads/installer/) (mysql-installer-community-8.0.30.0.msi) for my labs.